weaveworks/eks-appmesh-profile/docs/intro/README.md

 [Kubernetes anti-patterns: Let's do GitOps, not CIOps!](https://www.weave.works/blog/kubernetes-anti-patterns-let-s-do-gitops-not-ciops)
 :::

-In order to apply the GitOps model to Kubernetes you need three things:
+In order to apply the GitOps model to Kubernetes you need:

+* a container registry where your CI system pushes immutable images (no *latest* tags, use *semantic versioning* or git *commit sha*)
 * a Git repository with your workloads definitions in YAML format, Helm charts and any other Kubernetes custom resource that defines your cluster desired state
-* a container registry where your CI system pushes immutable images (no *latest* tags, use *semantic versioning* or git *commit sha*)
-* a Kubernetes controller that does a two-way synchronization:
+* Kubernetes controller that:
-    * watches for changes in the config repository and applies them to your cluster
+    * watches for changes in the config repository
-    * watches the container registry for new images and  updates the workload definitions based on deployment policies
+    * reconciles the cluster state as described in the repository

-In this workshop you'll be using GitHub to host the config repo, Docker Hub as the container registry, [Flux](https://github.com/fluxcd/flux) as the GitOps controller and [Helm Operator](https://github.com/fluxcd/helm-operator) for app lifecycle management.
+In this workshop you'll be using GitHub to host the config repository and [Flux](https://github.com/fluxcd/flux2) as the GitOps delivery solution.

 ## What is Progressive Delivery?